 By David James and Joe Schmitt

-James and Schmitt are shareholders in the labor-and-employment group at Nilan Johnson Lewis.
-Association members are entitled to no-cost, 60-minute consultations with them.
-Call the firm at (612) 305-7500.
+David James (above) and Joe Schmitt are shareholders in the labor and employment group at Nilan Johnson Lewis.
+Association members are entitled to no-cost, 60-minute, confidential consultations with James and Schmitt.